 Published by Dr Helene Lavoix (MSc PhD Lond)

 Dr Helene Lavoix, PhD Lond (International Relations), is the President/CEO of The Red Team Analysis Society.
-She is specialised in strategic foresight and warning for national and international security issues.
-Her current focus is on the rise of China, the COVID-19 Pandemic, the methodology of SF&W, radicalisation as well as new tech and security.
+She is specialised in strategic foresight and warning for international relations, national and international security issues.
+Her current focus is on the war in Ukraine, international order and the rise of China, the overstepping of planetary boundaries and international relations, the methodology of SF&W, radicalisation as well as new tech and security.
 View more posts